1993 was a banner year in pop culture as we moved from early 90’s into mid 90’s …

-Granted, “weird” works when it comes to kid shows and it’s proven time and again, a great way to sells toys and to get at least one season of a show on the air.
-The name “The Stone Protectors” always seemed a bit ironic as they keep the gems RIGHT THERE on their chests – right there, as plain as day!
-Sure, there’s wacky adventure to be had, but just put em in a security deposit box at the bank and go on with your lives, … assuming they have them.)
+Granted, “weird” works when it comes to kid shows and it’s proven time and again as a great way to sells toys and to get at least one season of a show on the air.
+The name “The Stone Protectors” always seemed a bit ironic as they keep the gems right there on their chests – right there, in plain site!
+Sure, there’s wacky adventure to be had, but just put em in a security deposit box at the bank and go on with your lives.

-Finally, to the gameplay itself, it’s not bad at all, just very “vanilla.”
+As for the game play itself, it’s not bad at all, just very “vanilla.”
 The graphics are decent as is the music and the characters are all distinct and fun enough with their own themed abilities and special moves, but it can tend to feel repetitive and slow, and coming out when it did made it “a day late and a buck short.”
-TMNT: Turtles in Time set an incredibly high standard in action, side-scrolling earlier on in the SNES lifecycle and unless there was something that moved fast and fun like that, or say Maximum Carnage, there’s a good chance that it’ll fall by the wayside.
+TMNT: Turtles in Time set an incredibly high standard in action, side-scrolling earlier on in the SNES life cycle, and unless there was something that moved fast and fun like that game, or say Maximum Carnage, there’s a good chance that it’ll fall by the wayside.

 Michael A. Jones email@example.com www.nerdsintheburbs.com